helagro/Applied-IoT/README.md

 **Scaling:**

 As touched upon earlier, scaling this project should be very easy and the current configuration should be able to handle most realistic usage and traffic.
-If the system were to be scaled, I still maintain that the current visualisation techniques (the Flutter library and the InfluxDB database) are the best choice.
 Having a local database is ideal, allowing for very high reponsiveness, and the lack of some of the overhead present with some of the above mentioned platforms is also good for performance.
 The Flutter library is also more than capable of graphing a large amount of data.
-The only changes that would be needed would be some slight alterations to the system architecture.

 To allow for distributing the load to multiple servers, the broker, python server and database should be further separated.
 The client applications should connect to the InfluxDB directly, instead of having all data relayed through the Python server.
 The database should also be more directly connected to the MQTT broker, as it has to be separated from the Python server.
-This new architecture should be able to suit even intense industrial usage, given that the servers are powerful enough.
-For that usage however, security should be of way more concern, which is not at all considered at them moment.
 Given that the system is not connected to the internet, no cloud scaling will ever be needed.

 One alternate scaling solution could be to implement a full local TIG-stack.
 This means adding the programs Telegraf and Grafana to the system.
 Telegraf would be used to collect the data from the MQTT broker and send it to the InfluxDB database.
 Grafana would be used to visualise the data.
 This would allow for more advanced visualisations and more advanced data collection.
 This could be a more optimised setup as more under the hood optimisations have been made for these specialised programs.
 This could allow the system to process and visualise larger and more complex sets of data.